pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu-apps-workload-delete.hbs.md

 # Tanzu apps workload delete

-This topic helps you delete one or more workloads by name or all workloads within a namespace.
+This topic tells you how to use the Tanzu Apps CLI `apps workload delete` command to delete one or more workloads by name or all workloads within a namespace.

 Deleting a workload prevents new builds while preserving built images in the registry.